 6.2.2.7.3 (k) and (l) Replace paragraphs (k) and (l) with the following.

-“(k) In the case of cylinders for UN 1001 acetylene, dissolved:
+“(k) In the case of cylinders for UN No. 1001 acetylene, dissolved:

 (i) the tare in kilograms consisting of the total of the mass of the empty cylinder shell, the service equipment (including porous material) not removed during filling, any coating, the solvent and the saturation gas expressed to three significant figures rounded down to the last digit followed by the letters “KG”.
 At least one decimal shall be shown after the decimal point.
 For pressure receptacles of less than 1 kg, the mass shall be expressed to two significant figures rounded down to the last digit;